 Each week you will explore, through the lens of engineering, interrelated concepts centered around one or two real-life medical cases that you’ll work through with a small group of like-minded problem-solvers.
 Rather than separate physiology, anatomy and pharmacology courses, for example, you will explore all of these issues around a real patient’s case.
 As a team, you will figure out what you need to learn and understand how to deal with a patient, and future patients, who present with similar problems.

 Learning clinical skills is seamlessly integrated into our entire curriculum.
 Not only will you find yourself working in the clinic in your first 10 days at Carle Illinois, you’ll find that you explore many facets of clinical practice fully and cohesively alongside other information.
 For example, at the same time you learn how the heart works, you will also learn how to examine a patient’s heart, how to use the pertinent machines and equipment, how to interpret the data with which you’re presented, and follow up with that patient in cardiac rehab to see what happens after treatment.

-Your innovation pod—a cohort of eight student peers—will serve as your home for learning, mentoring and development across all four years of the curriculum.
+Your innovation pod will serve as your home for learning, mentoring and development across all four years of the curriculum.
 During Phase I of the curriculum, you will work with your cohort on cases under the guidance of a faculty Medical Education Facilitator.
 You will develop longitudinal relationships with your facilitator mentors and physical diagnosis mentors.
 Your innovation pod promotes peer mentorship as well.